nithishkumarmv/ICECREAM-APP-L7-/README.md

-# 🍦 Ice Cream Shop Application
+# 🍦 Ice Cream Cafe Application

 A web application for managing ice cream orders with user and admin features.